MikeSWang/Triumvirate/docs/source/installation.rst

 The GSL and FFTW3 libraries are required dependencies.
 If they have already been installed on your system, please ignore this subsection.

-In a `conda` environment, both libraries can be installed with
+In a Conda environment, both libraries can be installed with

 .. code-block:: console

     $ conda install -c conda-forge gsl fftw

-Outside `conda` environments, they can be installed using a package manager:
+Outside Conda environments, they can be installed using a package manager:

 .. tabs::